top of page

 placeholder

 In rehearsals, before kisses have been choreographed, use a "placeholder," which is any action or word to take the place of the kiss.
 Find something that doesn't disrupt the flow of blocking or lines.
-Suggestions include saying the word "kiss," bringing faces close together, or touching noses.
+Suggestions include saying the word "kiss," and bringing faces close together.

 closed, supervised kissing rehearsals